boombatower/drupal-appengine/sites/all/modules/google_appengine/README.txt

     integration to function properly.
 The standard mechanisms for controlling the file system setup (admin/config/media/file-system) can be used and file fields can be stored within one of the default stream wrappers.

+    File MIME types are determined by DrupalLocalStreamWrapper::getMimeType() which consults file_mimetype_mapping() for a mapping of extensions to MIME types.
+The type is included in the stream context when writing files to GCS and as such the file will be served with the assigned MIME type.

 - Drupal core patch (root/core.patch)